John Guidetti: Senior

 Guidetti debuted with the Sweden senior squad on 29 February 2012 in a friendly away to Croatia, coming on as a half-time substitute.
 He had to wait over 2 1/2 years for his second cap, replacing Isaac Thelin for the last 23 minutes of a 1–0 friendly defeat to France in Marseille on 18 November 2014.
 He scored his first goal for Sweden on 5 June 2016, netting the third in a 3–0 friendly win over Wales.

 He was a squad player for Sweden at Euro 2016.

-In May 2018 he was named in Sweden's 23-man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in Sweden's 23-man squad for the 2018 FIFA World Cup in Russia.

 Personal life

-Guidetti's paternal grandfather is Italian and his paternal grandmother is half Swedish, half Brazilian.
+Guidetti's paternal grandfather is Italian, and his paternal grandmother is half Swedish, half Brazilian.
 Guidetti has lived in Kenya on two occasions with his father Mike, mother Susanne and his sister Carmen.
 Guidetti credits playing football with older children from the poorer slum areas of Kibera and Mathare as an important step in his development on and off the field, and founded a NGO that helps children in the area.

 In the summer of 2015, Swedish music group Badpojken made a song about Guidetti, called "Johnny G (The Guidetti Song)".
 It peaked number 1 at the Swedish music charts.

 John Guidetti is married to Sanna Guidetti, formerly Dahlström, and together they have a daughter born in 2016 and a son born in 2018.
-John Guidetti is also the father of a daughter born in 2011.
+John Guidetti is also the father of a daughter, born in 2011 and raised in the United States.